-In 1910 Stuff wrote and designed a full-page ad that was published in The Seattle Daily Times.
-It told a brief history of his company, the story of his dog Piggy, quotations from some happy clients, and a large humorous cartoon of a printer's shop -- replete with a goofy-looking, jug-eared, and messy-haired young printer's assistant who was spilling some supplies on the floor.
+In 1910 Stuff wrote and designed a full-page ad that was published in The Times.
+It told a brief history of his company and the story of his dog, and included quotations from happy clients and a humorous cartoon of a printer's shop -- replete with a goofy-looking, jug-eared, and messy-haired young printer's assistant who was spilling supplies on the floor.
 More about that kid later ...

 "The Eternal Optimist"

-Interestingly, that poster also featured a copyright symbol, a copyright credit to "Stuff & Wilson," and a publishing credit to the Stuff Printing Concern.
+That poster also featured a copyright symbol, a copyright credit to "Stuff & Wilson," and a publishing credit to the Stuff Printing Concern.
 The shop's home base of Seattle is also noted.
 But it was that copyright credit shared with "Wilson" that remains a minor mystery.
-The astute Seattle-based research librarian Leslie Meyer has recently posited the speculative theory that this was a nod to the maiden name of his wife Josephine -- who, that very same year, he would leave, and then divorce, after he moved to Los Angeles to set up shop as a publisher in the Black Building.
-Perhaps it was a farewell gift to her, or maybe there's another explanation...
+The Seattle-based research librarian Leslie Meyer posited the speculative theory that this was a nod to the maiden name of his wife Josephine -- who, that very same year, he would leave, and then divorce, after he moved to Los Angeles to set up shop as a publisher in the Black Building.

-While in California, Stuff was hired as a staffer at the Los Angeles Times-Mirror newspaper where he won accolades for his writings, and where he also designed and edited its in-house publication, Three Minutes.
+While in California, Stuff was hired as a staffer at the Los Angeles Times-Mirror newspaper, where he won accolades for his writings, and where he designed and edited its in-house publication, Three Minutes.
 In addition, Stuff designed and edited its Sky-Blue Monday Letter, which the paper later touted as being "the oldest first-class, direct mail continuous approach today in America" ("Late Harry Spencer Stuff ...").
-While in California he also authored at least two books -- The Book of Holidays: What-When-Where-Why (1926), and The Story of the Olympic Games (1931).
+While in California he also authored at least two books: The Book of Holidays: What-When-Where-Why (1926), and The Story of the Olympic Games (1931).

-Meanwhile, back in Seattle, Josephine operated her own retail store, the Book Lover's Shop (1909 North 45th Street) in the Wallingford neighborhood.
+Meanwhile, back in Seattle, Josephine operated her own retail store, the Book Lover's Shop, at 1909 N 45th Street in the Wallingford neighborhood.
 In 1930 Stuff married another Nebraskan, Helen C. Pratt, the daughter of a pioneering attorney.
-In late 1937 Stuff became so ill that the couple retreated to her hometown of Kearney, Nebraska, for some familial support.
+In late 1937 Stuff became so ill that the couple retreated to her hometown of Kearney, Nebraska, for familial support.
 Stuff died there of a cerebral hemorrhage on February 4, 1938.
 He was buried in the Pratt family plot in the Kearney Cemetery.

 Stuff & Wilson